iqbal-lab-org/clockwork/README.md

 Note: these pipelines were made for the [CRyPTIC](http://www.crypticproject.org/) project, but in principle can be used on any bacteria.

-Please see the [clockwork wiki page][clockwork wiki] for documentation.
+Please see the [clockwork wiki page](https://github.com/iqbal-lab-org/clockwork/wiki) for documentation.